 Throughout both WWI and WWII, the U.S. Navy employed innovative solutions to provide training for new recruits.
-The vessels USS Wolverine, Sable, and Wilmette served the men who would then go out to serve a nation.
+The vessels USS Wolverine, Sable, and Wilmette served the Sailors who would then go out to serve our nation.

 During the early stages of WWII, Commander Richard F. Whitehead proposed the idea of retrofitting and modifying Great Lakes luxury cruise ships into aircraft carriers for naval training purposes.
 The radical and revolutionary concept called for training on Lake Michigan off of Navy Pier in Chicago, a safe and protected environment for sailors and their ships.
 After the attack on Pearl Harbor in 1941, the U.S. Navy accepted the proposal and put the plan into action.